-Relates the physiology of animals to animal health.
-Includes common animal diseases, their causes, prevention and control, the treatment of wounds and the relation of sanitation to disease prevention.
+Students learn the physiology of animals and how it relates to animal health.
+It will also include common animal diseases, their causes, prevention and control, the treatment of wounds and the relation of sanitation to disease prevention.

 511 Anatomy and Physiology of Animals (3) CSU